 Although many of us strive to live environmentally-friendly lifestyles, it is difficult to live in the developed world today and never consume water from a disposable plastic water bottle.

 In order to live out the “reduce and reuse” philosophy, we might be tempted to continue to reuse those disposable plastic water bottles.
-However, reusing those plastic bottles may actually be doing more harm than good.
+However, repeated usage of those plastic water bottles for your drinking water may actually do more harm than good.

 Not only that, but after repeated uses, these plastic bottles will get scratches and cracks in them.
-The scratches and cracks can then harbor bacteria that over time have the potential to make people ill, especially if the water bottles are not washed regularly¹.
+The scratches and cracks can then harbor bacteria that over time have the potential to make people ill, especially if the water bottles are not washed regularly.

 Stainless steel and glass water bottles are the best materials for this purpose, since they will not leach chemicals into your beverages, can be reused for years, and then can easily be recycled at the end of their useful life.